challCAP/Intro_to_R/Session 0/README.md

 Confirm you are setup for session 1 by downloading and opening the R script, named "setup_test.R".
 On the tool bar at the top of your screen, select Code > Run Region > Run All.
 What is the sum of the list of numbers in the file?

+In addition to the materials I will be creating and uploading, I will be sharing resources online for additional learning & help for each session.

 Additional Resources:
 - [LinkedIn Learning](https://www.linkedin.com/learning/complete-guide-to-r-wrangling-visualizing-and-modeling-data/installing-r?resume=false&u=2459268) - Complete Guide to R: Wrangling, Visualizing, and Modeling Data
   - Recommended Videos: R in context, Installing R, Enirvonments for R, Installing RStudio, Navigating the RStuido Environment